Hello Bastar

 Why I picked this book?

 I always wanted to know about the inside stories of the Indian Naxalite/Maoist movement.
-There are news reports in print and electronic media which more often than not present the government side of the story.
-However I wanted to know why the tribals pick up a gun?
-Why they become enemy of the state?
-Why so many people support them?
-Why people from cities belonging to well to do and sometimes affluent families support the Naxals and join them in some cases.
+There are news reports in print and electronic media that more often than not present the government’s side of the story.
+However, I wanted to know why the tribals picked up a gun.
+Why do they become enemy of the state?
+Why do so many people support them?
+Why do people from cities belonging to well-to-do and affluent families support the Naxals and join the Naxals?
 I have read a book by Arundhati Roy “Walking with the Comrades” which gave me a fair understanding.
-I wanted to read more about the Naxalite/Maoist movement, so I decided to read this one by Rahul Pandita, where he reports firsthand from the grass root level.
+I wanted to read more about the Naxalite/Maoist movement, so I decided to read this one by Rahul Pandita, where he reports firsthand from the grassroots level.

 The Book